zorn/franklin/README.md

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

+## Reset Local Databases.

+As a CQRS / Event Source codebase we have two databases, the event store database and the projections database.
+If you want to reset these use the following command:

+    $ mix event_store.drop; mix event_store.create; mix event_store.init; mix ecto.reset

 ## Browsing Product Documentation

 This project uses `ex_doc` to help render inline module/function documentation as well as project guides.